-“One example is the MAS Fabric Park in Sri Lanka where they wanted to save at least 25 per cent of their energy consumption within the Park’s waste water treatment plant.
+“One example is the MAS Fabric Park in Sri Lanka where they wanted to save at least 25 per cent of their energy consumption within the Park’s wastewater treatment plant.

-"By installing our VFDs they actually cut that by over 30 per cent, while ensuring no reduction in the dissolved oxygen levels in the aeration tanks.”
+"By installing our VFDs they cut that by over 30 per cent, while ensuring no reduction in the dissolved oxygen levels in the aeration tanks.”

 Invertek’s proven VFD technology helped see savings of between 28,000kWh to 30,0000kWh of energy each month after installation.

 Harsha Deraniyagala, Deputy General Manager for Hydro & Environment at the Park, which is situated in Thulhiriya, said: “We are delighted with the results as the Invertek installation is already returning an OPEX saving of about Rs.
-4.5 Million/annum and the costs entailed will be paid back in just a ten-month period.
+4.5 Million/annum and the costs entailed are paid back in just a ten-month period.

 Anushka Chandrasoma, Application Engineer at Hayleys Aventura, Invertek’s sales partner in Sri Lanka, said: “The Park had four 22 kW rated re-circulation pumps fixed inside the deep aeration tanks with motors running for a minimum of 22 hours per day and the customer wanted to save at least 25 per cent of the present consumption by fitting VFDs to them.